The Hidden Symmetries of Yang-Mills Theory in (3+1)-dimensions: Introduction

 Note that our conserved charges are integrated over the whole spatial sub-manifold $\IR^3$ of the Minkowski space-time $M$.
 Therefore, in the language of the so-called generalized global symmetries \cite{ggs1,ggs2,ggs3,ggs4}, our global transformations \rf{symmtransf} should be called $0$-form symmetries and should act on point objects, like the local fields.
 However, our conserved charges also generate transformation of extended objects like the Wilson lines and electric and magnetic fluxes.
 That is a point that deserves further analysis to connect our work with those results.

 Another interesting point is that our results depend crucially on the contributions of boun\-da\-ry terms.
 Indeed, as we show in Section \ref{sec:symymcharges}, the global transformation of any quantity $X$, which is a function of the canonical variables, contains a volume and a boundary term (see \rf{chargepoisson5}).
-The symmetries we have constructed are certainly not what is called in the literature asymptotic symmetries \cite{strominger,barnich,henneaux}, but it would be interesting to investigate if there are any connection with those symmetries.
+The symmetries that we have constructed are certainly not what is called in the li\-te\-ra\-tu\-re asymptotic symmetries \cite{strominger,barnich,henneaux}, but it would be interesting to investigate if there is any connection with those symmetries.

+In addition, the structures underlying our holonomies may relate to what is called in the li\-te\-ra\-tu\-re higher gauge theories, gerbes, Lie two-algebras, and other categorical frameworks \cite{breen,baez1,baez2}.
+Our direct approach, however, dispenses with such mathematical structures, but it would be interesting to investigate further any possible connections. \\